vijaybajrot/jquery-repeater/README.md

 #### Basic jQuery Repeater

-jQuery Repeater is a basic repeater depends on jquery 3.3.1.
+jQuery Repeater is a basic repeater depends on jquery 2.* or above.

 ## Usage
 **Html**